Beskhue/fisheries-monitoring/README.md

 Using this setup, multiple steps are involved to classify a single image.
 First, night vision images are preprocessed to be colorized through histogram matching.
 Next, fish candidates are proposed for each image.
 The candidates are fed to a fish-or-not network ensemble.
 The candidates declared to be a fish are fed to a fish type ensemble.

 In practice, to classify a data set these stages are separated.

-First, propose candidates:
+## Stage 1

+Propose the "candidates"; regions that might contain a fish:

 ```
 python src/classification.py propose-candidates-fullyconv test
 ```

-Next, move the output candidates in `output/candidates/_timestamp_` to `data/test/bounding_boxes_candidates_fullyconv`.
+Move the output candidates in `output/candidates/_timestamp_` to `data/test/bounding_boxes_candidates_fullyconv`.

+## Stage 2

 Create crops of these candidates: